What Is Your Greatest Weakness in a Job Interview

 Practice transforms halting answers into confident reflection.
 Use these rehearsal techniques:

-- Record and review: Time your answer, then listen for clarity and tone.
-Keep it natural—avoid memorized cadence.
+Record and review: Time your answer, then listen for clarity and tone.
+Avoid memorised cadence.

-For globally mobile professionals, practice with people from different cultures to ensure clarity and appropriateness.
+For globally mobile professionals, practise with people from different cultures to ensure clarity and appropriateness.

 Using Performance Data and Feedback Effectively

 Concrete progress is the currency of this question.
-Translate your development into measurable outcomes wherever possible: percent reduction in error rates, faster cycle times, increased stakeholder satisfaction, or projects delivered on time.
-If you lack numeric data, cite observable behaviors: “I now lead the opening client updates,” or “I have moved from not presenting to leading monthly stakeholder briefings.”
+Translate your development into measurable outcomes wherever possible: % reduction in error rates, faster cycle times, increased stakeholder satisfaction, or projects delivered on time.
+If you lack numeric data, cite observable behaviours: “I now lead the opening client updates,” or “I have moved from not presenting to leading monthly stakeholder briefings.”

 When you present these outcomes, frame them as part of continuous development rather than final achievement.
 That narrative demonstrates humility and forward momentum.